 Again against expectations, I found the plot well-paced, coherent, and involving, building or rather descending naturally toward the inevitable climax: Dale is revealed as a trained if merely adequate actor rather than the beautiful lost boy Hannaford thought he’d rescued; the money runs out, and even Hannaford’s protégé Brooks Otterlake (wonderfully acted by Bogdanovich) won’t finance him; his dear friend Zarah Valeska (Lilli Palmer) kindly denies his virtual plea for emotional support; and the press, led by Susan Strasberg’s Juliette Riche (based on Pauline Kael), are ruthlessly bent on deconstructing Hannaford’s fragile psyche (nothing in this visceral film is more of a gut-punch than his expressed disgust of homosexuals).
 The power goes off but the alcohol continues to flow.
 Which isn’t to say this film is anything short of insane, only that there’s an expertly told story unfolding within the overall chaos.
 Welles does do symbolism, and the finale at the drive-in is magnificent.

 But – and despite the fact that Oja Kodar was a second creative force behind this film, particularly the soft-porn aspects of Hannaford’s movie – there’s just so much of her.
 Is it Welles overpowering Hannaford again?
 Dale’s probable homosexuality and Hannaford’s presumed repression would seem to make her secondary.
+It’s said she represents Hannaford.
 Does her mysterious, observant presence represent the creative force itself?
-That works better, as Welles himself said Dale represented him, and Kodar draws in and coldly uses the bewitched and bewildered young man.
+That works better, as Welles himself said Dale represented him, and Kodar draws in and coldly uses the bewildered young man.
 This is very much a film about men with men, about machismo, originally inspired by and intended as a takedown of the Hemingway type Welles loathed; maybe that’s why the feminine is triumphant while the men crumble.
 But as creators themselves, both Welles and his avatar evince that same ruthlessness, making use of whatever or whomever comes to hand and, as the closing narration insists, destroying as they go until finally they destroy themselves.

 Now that’s a tidy ending to an essay, don’t you think?
 Rather cheap, rather marketable, suitable for a blog.
 I have a pretty good idea how The Other Side of the Wind will be reviewed by Netflix viewers, but I do love a film with a high critics’ score and low audience approval: that ratio indicates something worth seeing.
 The first comment I heard leaving the theater (it was loud) was: “There’s two hours out of my life I won’t get back.”
 What I think is: you go, Orson.
 Confound ‘em.
 Leave it what it is with all the omissions and emotions, don’t explain it into some neat narrative box.
-Chaos is always the beginning, and there were never any answers to this tragedy anyway, so leave all the beautiful, terrible nonsense alone.
+Chaos is always the beginning, and there were never any answers to this tragedy anyway, so leave all the shattered beauty alone.

 Photo credits: Orson Welles by Chris Weige CC BY-SA 2.0 / Nicolas Sanguinetti, Oooh, Orson Welles, CC BY-SA 2.0